LOUPE-PIT/Loupe-UnityProject/README.md

 ## Recommended reading

+## Footnotes

-[^1]: Practorate is a derived from "Lectorate".
-A lectorate is a research group within Universities (of Applied Sciences).
-A Practorate is the same, but practorates conduct research in the secondary vocation education (MBO) system.
+[^1]: Practorate is derived from "Lectorate".
+Lectorate is a Dutch word for a research group within Universities (of Applied Sciences).
+A Practorate is the same, but practorates conduct research in the secondary vocational education (MBO) system.